Techtonica/curriculum/javascript/newer-JS-features.md

 }
 multiply(5) // 10
 ```
 Here, I've used JS ternary operator to check the condition for b.
-If b has an undefined value, then thedefault value of 2 is assigned to b.
-When we call function, we'll get 10.
+If b has an undefined value, then the default value of 2 is assigned to b.
+When we call the function with 5, we'll get 10.

 #### Same Code With ES6
 ```javascript